MomsFriendlyRobotCompany/dpkg_opencv/readme.md

 ## Build the Package

-You should be able to use the package already built in this repo, but if you want/need to build it:
+You should be able to use the package already built in this repo, but if you want/need to build it, do:

+	./update-opencv.sh
-	./build-opencv.sh
+	./build-opencv.sh 3.4.0
 	./build-pkg.sh

+Note, you pass the version number to `build-opencv.sh` and it gets appended onto the packages name.
+After, running the above commands, you should now have a shiny new debian package.

 ## Check